Shanghai: Visual arts

 The Songjiang School (淞江派), containing the Huating School (华亭派) founded by Gu Zhengyi, was a small painting school in Shanghai during the Ming and Qing Dynasties.
 It was represented by Dong Qichang.
-The school was considered an expansion of the Wu School in Suzhou, the cultural center of the Jiangnan region at the time.
-The Shanghai School commenced in the 19th century, focusing on the visual content of painting through the use of bright colors, using secular objects like flowers and birds as themes.
+The school was considered an expansion of the Wu School in Suzhou, the cultural centre of the Jiangnan region at the time.
+The Shanghai School commenced in the 19th century, focusing on the visual content of painting through the use of bright colours, using secular objects like flowers and birds as themes.
 Western art was introduced to Shanghai in 1847 by Spanish missionary Joannes Ferrer (范廷佐), and the city's first Western atelier was established in 1864 inside the Tushanwan orphanage (土山湾孤儿院).
-During the Republic of China, artists including Zhang Daqian, Liu Haisu, Xu Beihong, Feng Zikai, and Yan Wenliang settled in Shanghai, allowing it to become the art center of China.
+During the Republic of China, artists including Zhang Daqian, Liu Haisu, Xu Beihong, Feng Zikai, and Yan Wenliang settled in Shanghai, allowing it to become the art centre of China.
 Art forms such as photography, wood carving, sculpture, comics (Manhua), and Lianhuanhua—thrived.
 Sanmao was created to dramatize the chaos created by the Second Sino-Japanese War.
 The most comprehensive art and cultural facility in Shanghai is the China Art Museum, with 64000 m2 of exhibition space.

 Since 2001, Shanghai has held Shanghai Fashion Week each April and October.
 The main venue is in Fuxing Park, and the opening and closing ceremonies are held in the Shanghai Fashion Center.
 The April session is also part of the one-month Shanghai International Fashion Culture Festival.